Click on a link to be taken to the entry below.

 a.
 A personal misconduct proceeding is initiated by the dean of students by sending a notice to the student who is the subject of the complaint.
 If proceedings are initiated against a student under the age of 18, the dean is required to make reasonable efforts to assure that the parent(s) or, when appropriate, the legal guardian of the student is notified concerning the proceedings and the nature of the complaint.

 b.
 The notice shall be sent by email to the student’s address as it appears in the official records of the university or shall be delivered personally to the student.
 The notice shall quote the rule claimed to have been violated and shall fairly inform the student of the reported circumstances of the alleged misconduct.
 The notice shall require the student to appear in the office of the dean of students at a time and on a date specified (which ordinarily will not be earlier than three business days after the emailing of the notice) for a hearing on the alleged violations.
-A copy of these procedures can be found on the webpage: bulletin.pfw.edu, a link to which will be included in the email or other notice to the student.
+A copy of these procedures can be found on the webpage: catalog.pfw.edu, a link to which will be included in the email or other notice to the student.

 c.
 The notice shall inform the student of the following: